Anderson Elementary School holds poverty simulation to relate to students

-ANDERSON, SC (WSPA) – One Upstate elementary school is getting ready to head back to school by learning how to better relate to their students.
+ANDERSON, S.C.
+(WSPA) – An Upstate elementary school is preparing for the new school year by learning how to better relate to their students.

 It all started with a poverty simulation called “Our Eyes Were Opened” followed by a trip into the community to welcome back the students.